xenzh/lastfm-parse-rs/README.md

 [dependencies]
 lastfm-parse-rs = { git = "https://github.com/xenzh/lastfm-parse-rs" }
 ```
-Unfortinately it's not on [crates.io](https://crates.io/) yet since I rely on latest master of [async-http-client](https://github.com/matt2xu/async-http-client) crate for the tests which was not published to crates.io yet (And I'm too lazy to swictch to something properly supported).
+Unfortinately it's not on [crates.io](https://crates.io/) yet since I rely on latest master of [async-http-client](https://github.com/matt2xu/async-http-client) crate for the tests which was not published yet (And I'm too lazy to switch to something properly supported).

 Library exposes a bunch of data types through `tag`, `track`, `user` etc modules and a couple of parser functions like `from_json_str()`.
 In addition, each of said types has associated `request()` function returning an object that can be used to form an API request for the type.